tylerbishopdev/shibastyles/README.md

 ├── src/ <— where all front-end styles, components, layouts, scripts, and pages should be │   └── pages/ <— where all pages and posts are constructed │       └── index.astro <- home page

-└── sanity/ <- location where Sanity CMS and it's config (all inside folder)
+└── tailwind.config.js <- Tailwind CSS config file
-    └── studio/ <- Sanity Studio folder
-        └── public/ <- where Sanity Studio assets are stored └── src/ <- where Sanity Studio components are stored └── sanity.json <- Sanity Studio config file └── schemas/ <- where Sanity CMS schemas are stored └── tailwind.config.js <- Tailwind CSS config file
 └── package.json <- Astro dependencies
 ```